 Line producers are usually hired a few weeks before a production starts.
 One of the first things they’ll do is go through a script line by line to set a shooting schedule and budget costs.

 Line producers may also be in charge of finding shoot locations.
-Peerspace can help make that task easier by uncovering thousands of unique spaces in hundreds of cities.
-Peerspace concierge can also lift some of the stress off of a line producers’ shoulders by coordinating catering, furniture, A/V rentals, and more.
+As we mentioned, Peerspace can help make that task easier by uncovering thousands of unique spaces in hundreds of cities.
+Check it out to find the perfect location for your budget while staying on budget.

 What do line producers do during production?

 Heads of departments are hired by line producers and check in with them daily.
 In addition to keeping an eye on finances, line producers ensure they have all the proper insurance and permits to complete their tasks.